Online Learning

 Jump grid classes: these were run in private FB groups, with lessons posted weekly and students uploading their homework videos for feedback from the instructor.
 Usually there is a time limit on how long the material is available so it helps to copy and paste the feedback for your own lessons.
 Homework videos had to be a certain length, so editing tools are required but being able to watch parts in slow motion was very educational!

 1on1 Sessions: During Covid restrictions, in-person sessions were not possible so I ventured into offering behavior transformation sessions online, via Zoom.
 This allowed the owners of dogs who don’t travel well or struggle with reactivity or are nervous around strangers to start their training plan = “prescription of games”, at home.
-I do provide notes afterwards and recordings to download for any of the online teachings, another bonus which wouldn’t be available for in-person meetings!
+I provide notes after each session and recordings can be downloaded for any of the online teachings, another bonus which wouldn’t be available for in-person meetings!

 Conclusions: